Devlin was a workhorse of a pitcher in the National Leagues first two seasons.

 Though NL President William Hulbert liked Devlin, he had no recourse but to ban he and his fellow teammates from baseball for life.
 Devlin did try to get re-instated, even writing legendary Manager Harry Wright for help!
 No help ever came though!

 Driven from baseball, Devlin finally found work as a Philadelphia Policeman.
-He died from complications from severe alcoholism on October 10th.
+He died from complications complicated by severe alcoholism on October 10th.
 1883.